peacey/split-vpn/README.md

 <details>
   <summary>Click here to see the instructions for WireGuard (kernel module).</summary>

-  * **PREREQUISITE:** Make sure the WireGuard kernel module is installed via either [wireguard-kmod](https://github.com/tusc/wireguard-kmod) or a [custom kernel](https://github.com/fabianishere/udm-kernel-tools).
-The WireGuard tools (wg-quick, wg) also need to be installed (included with wireguard-kmod) and accessible from your PATH.
+  * **PREREQUISITE:** This method requires the WireGuard kernel module and tools.
+The module and tools are included by Uiquiti in UnifiOS 2.x and up, but for UnifiOS 1.x, you will have to install the module and tools first via either the [wireguard-kmod](https://github.com/tusc/wireguard-kmod) project or a [custom kernel](https://github.com/fabianishere/udm-kernel-tools).
-  * Make sure you run the wireguard setup script from [wireguard-kmod](https://github.com/tusc/wireguard-kmod) once.
+  * If using wireguard-kmod, make sure you run the wireguard setup script from [wireguard-kmod](https://github.com/tusc/wireguard-kmod) once before starting these instructions.
   * Before continuing, test the installation of the module by running `modprobe wireguard` which should return nothing and no errors, and running `wg-quick` which should return the help and no errors.
-    * After you load the module, run `ip link add dev wg0 type wireguard` to test if you can add a wireguard interface successfully.
-If your router locks up and restarts when you do this, then the module is not compatible with your kernel.
-Check the [wireguard-kmod](https://github.com/tusc/wireguard-kmod) github or your custom kernel for more information.
-    * If adding the interface succeeded, type `ip link del wg0` to delete the wireguard interface before continuing with the steps below.

 1. Create a directory for your WireGuard configuration files, copy the sample vpn.conf from `/etc/split-vpn/vpn/vpn.conf.sample`, and copy your WireGuard configuration file (wg0.conf) or create it.
 As an example below, we are creating the wg0.conf file that mullvad provides and pasting the contents into it.
 You can use any name for your config instead of wg0 (e.g.: mullvad-ca2.conf) and this will be the interface name of the wireguard tunnel.

     ```sh